nicholasbishop/nicholasbishop.github.io/content/c2rust.md

 3. Run it in the container:

    ```
-   podman run -v$PWD:/host:z c2rust transpile /host/compile_commands.json
+   podman run -v$PWD:/host:z c2rust transpile --output-dir /host/transpile/ /host/compile_commands.json
    ```

 That last step assumes that you have a `compile_commands.json` in the current directory and that the paths it references are under `/host`.
+The output will go to `/host/transpile`.